navpil/esoteric-collections/Readme.md

  - HideMap - adds a `hide` method for uniterable keys
  - SplitByHalfList - allows to split the list exactly into 2 parts
  - SplitByPrimeList - allows to split the list exactly by lowest prime
+ - DoNotWorkOnWeekendsCollections - throws exceptions for every mutable operation on Saturdays and on every operation on Sundays

 ## Waiting for implementation